 Our inaugural celebrity walk-off features the handsome, debonair and always stylishly rumpled presidential candidate Bernie Sanders, versus epic political hooker Hillary Clinton.
 The latter has made a career out of competing with her husband Bill to see who can generate the largest legalized bribes from the Fortune 500 by selling out the American middle class.

-U.S. Sen. Bernie Jesus (I – Vt.) is shown here on the red carpet outside Tuesday’s big Black Lives Matter fundraiser in Ferguson, Mo.
+U.S. Sen. Bernie Jesus (I – Vt.) is shown at the top of this article on the red carpet outside Tuesday’s big Black Lives Matter fundraiser in Ferguson, Mo.
 He’s sporting a modest, hooded homespun monk’s robe by designer Tom Ford.
 His footwear isn’t visible beneath the brown and white garment, but sources assure us they’re a pair of Birkenstocks the Social Democrat has owned since 1962, when Bernie was arrested as a student at the University of Chicago for protesting segregation in public schools.

 Fendi Zucca, but of course.